optimizely/agent/README.md

 * **generate-api** - generates APIs from the swagger spec

 ## Running locally
 Currently the Optimizely SDK Key is sourced from an `SDK_KEY` environment variable.
-For local development you can add a `.env` file into the package root:
+For local development you can export your `SDK_KEY` or prefix the `make run` command.

 Ex:
 ```
-SDK_KEY=<YOUR-KEY-KEY>
+SDK_KEY=<YOUR-KEY-KEY> make run
 ```

 This file will get loaded via the `Makefile` configuration script.